SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Vitriolist Paragon

-Starting at 15th level, you have mastered your Vitriolic Mixtures.
+You have mastered your Vitriolic Mixtures.
 Whenever a creature is affected by any of your Vitriolic Mixtures it must now also succeed a Constitution Saving throw or it will become Incapacitated as your mixture slowly consumes it.